Lumina Fund for Racial Justice and Equity

 Rockefeller Philanthropy Advisors will award two types of grants:

-- 4-5 grants of up to $100,000: These awards will be reserved for colleges and universities that can document they already initiated comprehensive efforts to advance equity on their campuses and in their communities.
+- Grants of up to $50,000: These awards will be reserved for colleges and universities that can document they already initiated comprehensive efforts to advance equity on their campuses and in their communities.
 These institutions must show significant progress toward putting plans in place.

-- Other grants of up to $25,000: These awards will support colleges and universities with efforts focused on issues related to equity and racial justice on campuses that propose significant work to enhance efforts to improve their campus climates.
+- Grants of up to $25,000: These awards will support colleges and universities with efforts focused on issues related to equity and racial justice on campuses that propose significant work to enhance efforts to improve their campus climates.

 The most competitive applications will: